CodingItWrong/reactnativetesting.io/src/pages/chainreact23/index.md

 Thank you for signing up for the workshop!
 Here are the steps you can go through in advance to ensure your local development environment is ready.

+Feel free to chat during the workshop at [Infinite Red Slack](https://community.infinite.red/) in the `#chain-react-testing-workshop-2023` room

 ## Requirements

 Follow the instructions in React Native's [Setting up the development environment](https://reactnative.dev/docs/environment-setup) for "React Native CLI Quickstart".
 This should include setting up: